On-premises data gateway in-depth

 The gateway creates an outbound connection to Azure Service Bus.
 It communicates on outbound ports: TCP 443 (default), 5671, 5672, 9350 through 9354.
 The gateway does not require inbound ports.

 It is recommended that you whitelist the IP addresses, for your data region, in your firewall.
 You can download the Microsoft Azure Datacenter IP list, which is updated weekly.
+Alternatively you can obtain the list of required ports by performing the Network port test on the on-premises data gateway application.
 The gateway will communicate with Azure Service Bus using the IP address along with the fully qualified domain name (FQDN).
 If you are forcing the gateway to communicate using HTTPS it will strictly use FQDN only, and no communication will happen using IP addresses.

 The IP Addresses listed in the Azure Datacenter IP list are in CIDR notation.
 For example, 10.0.0.0/24 does not mean 10.0.0.0 through 10.0.0.24.
 Learn more about the CIDR notation.